 The Science Behind ACQ Lumber

 The chemicals in ACQ enable lumber to resist decay and infestation from insects.
 The main active ingredient in ACQ is soluble copper, which is one of the most cost-effective wood preservatives available.
 Quaternary, normally truncated to Quat, is another biocide in the ACQ preservative and provides additional protection from fungi and insect attack that copper alone would not control.
 Alkaline simply means the pressure treated wood is alkaline as opposed to acidic.
 ACQ is made by injecting copper and quaternary aluminum into the wood under high pressure.
 It is common to see short incisions in the wood which are made to inject the preservative as deeply into the wood as possible.
 These incisions immediately identify the wood as being pressure-treated.

-There are 12 different types of pressure treated wood depending of the application.
+There are 12 different types of pressure treated wood, depending on the application.
 These vary from wood used in children’s furniture to wood that can be embedded in mud and used as a foundation.
 For our purposes, we are concerned with ACQ-B pressure treated lumber because it can be found in all builder supply yards in the San Francisco Bay Area and are the number one choice for mudsills.

 Corrosion Caused by ACQ

 There are 3 varieties of ACQ in common usage, types B, C, and D. The copper in each of these varieties of ACQ causes corrosion to nails, though some to a greater degree than the others depending on three variables: the amount of copper injected into the wood, the chemical used to facilitate the injection process known as the carrier, (in the case of ACQ-B the carrier is ammonia), and the moisture content.
 Moisture is the conductor or medium that allows molecules in the nails to migrate to the copper that has been injected into the lumber.
 This migration causes the corrosion.
 Obviously, corrosion can cause nails and performance of shear wall to degrade.

 Contributing Factors in Deterioration